digitalfabrik/integreat-app/docs/13-ui-ux.md

 Access to the drive can be requested at one of the members of Integreat mentioned in the [README](../README.md).

 ## Icons
-Current icons can be found [here in the drive](https://drive.google.com/drive/folders/1FlSvpC0et0OnFuV-rxV1m2U3hoZO-ufJ).
+The current icons can be found [here in the drive](https://drive.google.com/drive/folders/1FlSvpC0et0OnFuV-rxV1m2U3hoZO-ufJ).

+## Color scheme
+The current color schmeme can be found [here](../ui-ux/2017_11_ColorScheme/ColorScheme.png) or in the [drive](https://drive.google.com/drive/folders/19fv7ot0wO8npxHWMQCzGsuCe6Lzndzny).